maxzylam/SumstatsQC/README.md

 ### Google cloud

-Analysis using the SumstatsQC pipeline was carried out at part of the manuscript "Dissecting Biological Pathways of Psychopathology using Cognitive Genomics" by Lam et al.,  implemented on a google cloud virtual machine.
+Analysis using the SumstatsQC pipeline was carried out at part of the manuscript "Dissecting Biological Pathways of Psychopathology using Cognitive Genomics" by Lam et al - implemented on a google cloud virtual machine.

 A single virtual machine was set up with 22 CPUs - analyses was carried out in interactive mode  (Run in Google Shell)